CQC-6: CQC-7

+Dress versions

+Emerson has made "dress" versions with Damascus steel blades and Titanium blades with a bonded carbide edge.

+CQC6 Flipper

 At the 2017 G9 USN Gathering knife show in Las Vegas, Emerson made the debut of the most coveted CQC6 to date, a black CQC6 Flipper.

+Japanese versions

 In Japan there are strict laws regarding the manufacture and possession of tantō blades.

 In response to this, Emerson made a small batch of CQC-6's with a more conventional blade-grind for a Cutlery Show in Seki City.
 These knives featured the grind on the right-side of the blade as opposed to the left.

+Super Six

 Emerson makes a 10% scaled-up version of the CQC-6 known as the "Super Six" and a 10% scaled-down version retro-named the "CQC-5".
-Like all of Emerson's custom knives there is a 13+ year backlog and no new orders for knives are taken.
+Like all of Emerson's custom knives, there is a 13+ year backlog and no new orders for knives are taken.

+September 11 auction version

-In November 2001, Emerson made a one-of-a-kind CQC-6 and auctioned it at the New York Custom Knife Show for the benefit of children whose parents had been killed on 9/11/2001: 100% of the proceeds went to this charity.
+In November 2001, Emerson made a one-of-a-kind CQC-6 and auctioned it at the New York Custom Knife Show for the benefit of children whose parents had been killed on 9/11/2001.
 This knife featured polished hardware, hand-checkered micarta scales, and an engraved blade reading: "We shall strike a dagger deep into the heart of such evil".